-It’s been an interesting month of link ups with Mrs. Disciple for #FridayFive.
+It’s been an interesting month of link-ups with Mrs. Disciple for #FridayFive.
 I love taking the time to reflect each week on a specific subject.
 Healed Wounds is a subject I’m processing daily these months.
-Lessons From The Wilderness has been a project of learning and healing for me.
 I’ve learned a lot about myself through a season of wilderness in the past few years.

 When we moved to the mountains, God began to pursue me on a deeper level.
 I’d spend 10 years carrying other’s people’s definitions of me as name badges.
 In the mountains, God began to press me to wear the name badge HE gave me, not the ones from humans.
 It’s been a HARD process.
 As I’ve shed other’s labels and taken on God’s deep wounds, have healed.
 Here are five of them.